rauldtrejo/M8SampleFormatter/README.md

 M8 Sample Formatter converts and organizes audio sample packs for the Dirtywave M8 tracker by shortening filenames to camelCase and converting all audio formats to 16-bit WAV.

+## 🙏 Acknowledgments

+This project was inspired by and builds upon the excellent work of the [M8 Sample Organizer](https://github.com/birds-inc/m8-sample-organizer) by [birds-inc](https://github.com/birds-inc).

+We extend our gratitude to the original developers for:
+- **Folder flattening algorithm** - The core logic for reducing nested folder structures
+- **Strike word removal** - The intelligent approach to removing redundant words
+- **M8 optimization concepts** - Understanding the specific needs of M8 tracker users

+Our implementation adds:
+- **Native macOS GUI** - SwiftUI interface for better user experience
+- **Apple Silicon optimization** - High-performance processing using Accelerate framework
+- **Multi-threading** - Parallel processing for faster conversion
+- **Real-time progress tracking** - Live updates during processing

+Thank you to the M8 community and the original M8 Sample Organizer team for the inspiration and foundation! 🎵

 ---

 ## ✨ Features